metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Optional:

-- `control_plane` (Boolean) ControlPlane selects templates referenced in .spec.ControlPlane.Note: this will match the controlPlane and also the controlPlanemachineInfrastructure (depending on the kind and apiVersion).
+- `control_plane` (Boolean) ControlPlane selects templates referenced in .spec.ControlPlane.
+Note: this will match the controlPlane and also the controlPlane machineInfrastructure (depending on the kind and apiVersion).
 - `infrastructure_cluster` (Boolean) InfrastructureCluster selects templates referenced in .spec.infrastructure.
-- `machine_deployment_class` (Attributes) MachineDeploymentClass selects templates referenced in specific MachineDeploymentClasses in.spec.workers.machineDeployments. (see [below for nested schema](#nestedatt--spec--patches--definitions--selector--match_resources--machine_deployment_class))
+- `machine_deployment_class` (Attributes) MachineDeploymentClass selects templates referenced in specific MachineDeploymentClasses in .spec.workers.machineDeployments. (see [below for nested schema](#nestedatt--spec--patches--definitions--selector--match_resources--machine_deployment_class))
-- `machine_pool_class` (Attributes) MachinePoolClass selects templates referenced in specific MachinePoolClasses in.spec.workers.machinePools. (see [below for nested schema](#nestedatt--spec--patches--definitions--selector--match_resources--machine_pool_class))
+- `machine_pool_class` (Attributes) MachinePoolClass selects templates referenced in specific MachinePoolClasses in .spec.workers.machinePools. (see [below for nested schema](#nestedatt--spec--patches--definitions--selector--match_resources--machine_pool_class))

 <a id="nestedatt--spec--patches--definitions--selector--match_resources--machine_deployment_class"></a>
 ### Nested Schema for `spec.patches.definitions.selector.match_resources.machine_deployment_class`